How to measure curtains for your windows

-There cannot be a standard rule for curtain measurement, as style, look and curtain-type all come into play.
-That being said, this handy guide will account for the main options so you are not left out in the cold!
+There cannot be a standard rule for curtain measurement, as style, look, and the type of curtain all come into play.
+How do you know what size curtain you need?
+This handy guide will account for the main options so you are not left out in the cold and have a clear idea of how curtains are measured.

 A beautiful window treatment brings style to your home, but the correct window and curtain measurements are vital to ensuring the best look.
 Read on to learn exactly how to determine the right size for your curtains and create a truly stunning feature for your interior.